Upper Athabasca River Watershed Biomonitoring Project

 Read AWC’s and the University of Guelph’s STREAM report from 2022:STREAM_Report_RP60_v2

 Read AWC’s and ABI Environmental Taxonomy Report from 2023:AWC Report Benthics ABI Environmental Feb 2022

 Read AWC’s and ABI Environmental taxonomy report from 2022:Athabasca report Final

 Photo: Athabasca Watershed Coordinator Sarah MacDonald

 Alberta’s eastern slopes are the headwaters for the Athabasca, Peace, North and South Saskatchewan Watersheds where an increase in pressures from human uses, including forestry, mineral and energy extraction, rural communities, cattle grazing, motorized recreation, hunting, fishing, horse back riding, hiking and camping, may impact water quality and aquatic ecosystems.
 The AWC and it’s partners recognize an opportunity for local organizations and volunteers to work together to develop a community-based water monitoring program to compliment ongoing government monitoring.
 Our partners include WPAC’s, stewardship groups, First Nation land managers, research groups, non-government organizations, and volunteers, with support from ECCC and Living Lakes Canada.

-Check out some of their work!
+Check out their projects here:

-Please contact firstname.lastname@example.org or call (780) 213-4550 for more information.
-We look forward to hearing from you.
+Please contact firstname.lastname@example.org or call (780) 213-4550 for additional information.

-This project is financially supported by
+This project is financially supported by: